corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/cordapp-build-systems.md

 The parameters can be also set by system properties passed to Gradle build process.
-The system properties should be named as the relevant option name prefixed with ‘*signing.*’, e.g. a value for `alias` can be taken from the `signing.alias` system property.
+The system properties should be named as the relevant option name prefixed with ‘*signing.*’, for example, a value for `alias` can be taken from the `signing.alias` system property.
 The following system properties can be used:
 `signing.enabled`, `signing.keystore`, `signing.alias`, `signing.storepass`, `signing.keypass`, `signing.storetype`.
 The resolution order of a configuration value is as follows: the signing process takes a value specified in the `signing` entry first, the empty string *“”* is also considered as the correct value.
 If the option is not set, the relevant system property named *signing.option* is tried.
-If the system property is not set then the value defaults to the configuration of the Corda development certificate.
+If the system property is not set, the value defaults to the configuration of the Corda development certificate.

 The example `cordapp` plugin with plugin `signing` configuration: